 Six of the 32 registers can be used as three 16-bit indirect address register pointers for Data Space addressing - enabling efficient address calculations.
-One of the these address pointers can also be used as an address pointer for look up tables in flash program memory.
-These added function registers are the 16-bit X-register, Y-register and Z-register, described later in this section.
+One of the these address pointers can also be used as an address pointer for look up tables in Flash program memory.
+These added function registers are the 16-bit X-, Y-, and Z-register, described later in this section.